+Further guidance can be taken from the Social Responsibility for the Production and Sale of Alcoholic Drinks in the UK.
+This document can be found at www.beerandpub.com
-10.8 The licensing authority, where necessary, will also expect the operating plan to include a risk assessment into the use of door staff, in terms of the actual need for the service, and the ratio of personnel to patrons based on the capacity of the premises.

-10.9 As above, this list is not exhaustive and reasonable measures that are taken will depend upon the type of licensed premises for which an application is made.

-10.10 If deemed necessary following a review or relevant representations, the licensing authority may require a personal licence holder or designated supervisor to be on the premises at all times when alcohol is being sold.
-However where the personal licence holder has authorised other members of staff to sell alcohol on his or her behalf the personal licence holder will still be responsible if the authorised person does not comply with the relevant legislation or guidance, or fails to promote the licensing objectives.
-It is important that the responsible authorities have an accessible point of contact with whom they may discuss any issues or problems that may arise from licensable activities offered on the premises.
+- 10.9 The licensing authority where necessary may also expect the operating plan to include a risk assessment into the use of door staff, in terms of the actual need for the service, and the ratio of personnel to patrons based on the capacity of the premises. - 10.10 As above, this list is not exhaustive and reasonable measures that are taken will depend upon the type of licensed premises for which an application is made. - 10.11 If deemed necessary following a review or relevant representations the licensing authority may require a personal licence holder to be on the premises at all times when alcohol is sold.
+The Act itself does not require a designated premises supervisor or any other personal licence holder to be present on the premises at all times when alcohol is sold.
+However, the designated premises supervisor and the premises licence holder remain responsible for the premises at all times, including compliance with the terms of the licensing act and conditions attached to the premises licence to promote the licensing objectives.

-10.11 Applicants will also be expected to have had regard to local crime prevention strategies, planning and transportation policies, tourism and cultural strategies in producing their operational plans.
-In particular this will include where applicable measures to prevent and clear up litter that may result as a consequence of the licensable activity.

-10.12 The licensing authority is concerned that there should be reasonable facilities and access for people with disabilities.
-This should therefore be addressed in the operating plan.
-The Disability Discrimination Act 1995 comes into full effect in October 2004 and introduces measures to tackle discrimination encountered by people with disabilities in the areas of employment and access to goods, facilities and services.
-Holders of premises licences and club premises certificates will have to make reasonable adjustments to their premises to overcome any physical barriers to access to disabled persons.
-Where the licensing authority imposes conditions it will ensure as far as possible that those conditions themselves do not restrict access to people with disabilities.
+- 10.12 Applicants will also be expected to have had regard to local crime prevention strategies, planning and transportation policies, tourism, cultural strategies and child protection issues/procedures in producing their operational plans.
+In particular this will include where applicable measures to prevent and clear up litter that may result as a consequence of the licensable activity. - 10.13 The licensing authority is concerned that there should be reasonable facilities and access for people with disabilities.
+Therefore this may need to be addressed in the operating plan.
+The Disability Discrimination Act 1995 came into full effect in October 2004 and introduced measures to tackle discrimination encountered by people with disabilities in the areas of employment and access to goods, facilities and services.
+Holders of premises licences and club premises certificates may have to make reasonable adjustments to their premises to overcome any physical barriers to access by persons with a disability.
+Where the licensing authority imposes conditions it will ensure as far as possible that those conditions themselves do not restrict access being given to persons with a disability.